 Total-body movements include the squat, the deadlift, the pull-up, and the bench press.
 High-intensity cardio drills and plyometrics are also strongly encouraged, as these have been shown to burn the most calories in the least amount of time (prepare to suffer, though).

-So, want abs?
+Do you want to look better naked in front the mirror?
 Then skip the crunches altogether and focuses on building all-over strength and stamina.
-Not only will overloading isolation work do little for your overall physique, it can create muscular imbalances in the body, which can lead to poor posture or injury.
+Not only will overloading isolation work do little for your overall physique, it can create muscular imbalances in the body, which can lead to poor posture or injury down the line.

 Oh, and don’t focus too much on your weight.
 If you’re building muscle, your weight may not drop significantly.
 It could even go up.
 But your fat-to-muscle ratio will improve, as will your reflection in the mirror.